Events, Training, Talks, Workshops, etc.

 Increase cultural competency of all Systems Engineering (SE) faculty, staff, and students to promote and support an inclusive department/research/academic climate with a theme this year of developing an understanding of the importance and potential for incorporating DEI-focused changes in the classroom.

-The goal for AY21-22 is to meaningfully engage with new organizations that are not well represented in the Systems Engineering department.
+Our goal is to meaningfully engage with new organizations that are not well represented in the Systems Engineering department.

 Committee Members